 This inspection doesn’t require advanced notification, since we are not entering the property.
-We are very local and hands on, which means you will often see our Bottom Line Property Management branded vehicles out in the field and in the local community throughout the day.
-We make it a point to take routes that will allow us to drive by many of the properties we manage throughout the week and month.
-By simply observing if there are any issues on the outside of the property we can often determine if a routine inspection is in order for that particular property.
+We are local and very active in our community.
+Often times you will see our branded vehicles out in the field.
+We take convenient routes to come across properties we manage.
+By simply observing any potential issues on the property, we can often determine if an inspection is in order for that specific property.

 Besides property damage and loss of income due to the cost of repairs, another reason to perform property inspections is for insurance and liability purposes.
 A landlord can be held responsible for an injury on the leased premise.
 If it can be shown that the landlord failedf to maintain the property and that the failure was the cause of the injury or damage.
 It’s often enough for the plaintiff tenant to show that the landlord knew, or should have known, of a dangerous condition.
 Either they failed to repair it or give adequate warning.
 To avoid, or at least minimize, a potential lawsuit for negligence, the property should be inspected from time to time.
 Not just at the start and the end of the leasehold but during routine or periodic inspections.
 We try to get residents involved by urging them to report dangerous conditions or security problems before they become bigger issues for the landlord.